 Why is Pushkin so famous?

 First, he was the first writer and poet who started using normal colloquial everyday Russian in his writing.
-So for the Russian language he did what Shakespeare did for English.
-Needless to say we of course had literature before Pushkin, but its style was very lofty, artificial and did not resemble spoken language at all.
+He did for the Russian language what Shakespeare did for English.
+Needless to say, we of course had literature before Pushkin, but its style was lofty, artificial and did not resemble spoken language at all.
 The works of 18th century Russian poets are full of references to Greek and Latin gods and heroes, featuring archaic Slavonic vocabulary, often bombastic and difficult to read.
-Pushkin brought it all down to Earth, both in form and content.
+Pushkin brought it all down to earth, both in form and content.
 With Pushkin, literature became interesting, readable and lively!
 So lively that apparently there are even indecent verses making use of tabooed vocabulary, carefully hidden in archives by the tsars and the Soviet authorities alike, surfacing only a few years ago, in the age of all scandal welcome tabloid culture.
 I haven’t read them, deliberately – it might be a hoot but I don’t want to be disappointed if it’s not.

 Second, Pushkin was a poetic genius, there is no doubt about that.
 He could rhyme anything and turn any thought or any plot into a perfect poem, with flawless rhyme, meter, alliterations, similes, allusions – you name it!
 Easy to read, catchy, easy to remember.
 We had to learn a lot of his poetry by heart, and it’s a joy to retrieve it from memory, even now.
 Times and fashions change, but Pushkin’s work remains a gleaming beacon of literary perfection!

 His main bulk of work consists of numerous short poems, mostly romantic, sometimes political or satirical.
 Any Russian who has ever studied at school will be able to remember at least a couple of lines by Pushkin, even if they don’t remember that it is Pushkin.